 The lioness that ruled Central with an iron fist was non-other than Ms Jean Warner aka big nose Jean!
 Back in the day, she was always well dressed, and the grey hair was just a single streak down the middle.
 Unfortunately for me, Ms Warner had also taught my aunt’s who also attended Central, so I was a marked man from the jump.
 She used to tell me, why can’t you behave like your aunts.

 Ms Warner was the backbone of Central, and she kept every man jack in check, including teachers!
-I was too immature to realise it then, but her fire and brimstone attitude I appreciate today.
+However, I was too immature to realise it then, but her fire and brimstone attitude I appreciate today.
 As for her nickname, it’s a direct representation of our ignorance and childishness at the time.
 Sometimes one doesn’t realise the good in people until it’s too late.
 Ms Warner was great!

 My other favourite teachers are